 This website is your portal to UW programs specific to Japan and Japanese, as well as your source for information on UW Japan events, faculty, news, and other resources.

 The study of Japan has entered its second century at the University of Washington, and we continue to pursue our mission of fostering greater understanding of Japan and its relationship with the global community, while preparing students to pursue their professional goals and become better global citizens.
-Courses on Japan are taught across the university in architecture, art history, business, engineering, history, language and literature, linguistics, politics, society and civilization, political economy, and law.
+Courses on Japan are taught across the university in architecture, business, history, language and literature, linguistics, politics, society and civilization, political economy, and law.

 The areas below represent degree programs with a focus on Japan.